hyurl/sfn/docs/v06x/en-US/http-controller.md

 ### Using Async Syntactical

-In network oriented programming, it is always recommended to use async methods, even there isn't any async operation inside the method, because these methods are invoked through network (async IO), thus using `async` will make them more syntactical (Of course this is a recommendation, it's not required).
+In network-oriented programming, it is always recommended to use async methods, even there isn't any async operation inside the method, because of these methods are invoked through the network (async IO), thus using `async` will make them more syntactical (Of course this is a recommendation, it's not required).

-But if your code uses some asynchronous functions or third-party packages that doesn't support `Promise`, then you can use `util.promisify()` to wrap them as promises.
+But if your code uses some asynchronous functions or third-party packages that don't support `Promise`, then you can use `util.promisify()` to wrap them as promises.
 Please check the following example.

 ```typescript